JuliaLogging/LoggingExtras.jl/README.md

 The resulting file format is similar to that which is shown in the REPL.
 (Not identical, but similar)

+**NOTE**: To print to the file in a specific format, e.g. to create a JSON log, use `FormatLogger` instead.

 ### Demo: `TeeLogger` and `FileLogger`
 We are going to log info and above to one file, and warnings and above to another.